saibalusulapalem/playgroundtools/README.md

 - `args`: the arguments to pass to the module upon execution (`-m {module} {args ...}`).
 - (OPTIONAL) `format`: specifies strings that are used for interpolation (see below)

+### Formatting

-Keys and values can be interpolated using one of the strings below within curly brackets `{}` prepended by a `$` sign in the [config.json](https://github.com/saibalusulapalem/playgroundtools/blob/main/playgroundtools/config.json) file. (as in `${string}`)
+Keys and values can be interpolated using one of the strings below in the format `${string}` in the [config.json](https://github.com/saibalusulapalem/playgroundtools/blob/main/playgroundtools/config.json) file.
 - `name`: the playground name.

-Additional strings can be specified in the `format` key of a playground type.
-An example is shown in the [Using JSON](#using-json) section.
-These default format strings can also be overriden through use of the `-o` option of the `new` command in the CLI.
+Format strings can be customized to include common conventions.
+For instance, one can include an `author` key in the `format` section of their playground type to specify a default author when creating a package and reference it in the setup file of the playground by using `${author}`.
+An example of the usage of these format strings is shown below, in the [Using JSON](#using-json) section.

+Format strings also allow flexibility in the creation of playgrounds.
+You can override the default values for these strings when invoking the `new` command in the CLI by specifying the `-o` option, followed by JSON which determines the value for these fields upon creation.

 ### Using the CLI